microsoft/StudentsAtBuild/README.md

 Learn how to become a Microsoft Student Learn Ambassador [here](https://studentambassadors.microsoft.com/).

 ### Imagine Cup
 For nearly two decades, students from around the world have participated in Microsoft’s global technology competition, the Imagine Cup, to bring their unique tech solutions to life.
-But the Imagine Cup is more than just a competition—you can work with friends (and make new ones!), network with professionals, gain new skills, make a difference in the world around you, and have a chance to win travel, mentorship, and cash.
-Find out more about the Imagine Cup competition [here](http://imaginecup.com/).
+But the Imagine Cup is more than just a competition—you can work with friends (and make new ones!), network with professionals, gain new skills,  make a difference in the world around you, and get the chance to win cash and cloud credits.
+To find out more: Higher education students: imaginecup.com/

 ### Imagine Cup Jr
 Imagine Cup Junior 2020 is an opportunity for students aged 13 – 18 to learn about Artificial Intelligence (AI) and create an AI for Good concept that they think could make a positive impact on the world around them.
 The top 3 teams (1 - 6 students per team) from each region will receive a Windows 10 device each, an Imagine Cup Junior trophy and a group mentoring session with a Microsoft Vice President.